-You may try wearing a splint at night for several weeks.
-If this does not help, you may need to try wearing the splint during the day.
-Avoid sleeping on your wrists.
-Hot and cold compresses may also be recommended.
+Wearing a splint at night for several weeks.
+If this does not help, you may need to wear the splint during the day as well.

-There are many changes you can make in the workplace to reduce the stress on your wrist:
+Changes you can make in the workplace to reduce the stress on your wrist include:

 Special devices include keyboards, different types of computer mouse, cushioned mouse pads, and keyboard drawers.

 Someone should review the position you are in when performing your work activities.
-For example, make sure the keyboard is low enough so that your wrists aren't bent upward while typing.
+For example, make sure the keyboard is low enough so that your wrists are not bent upward while typing.
 Your health care provider may suggest an occupational therapist.